-The Lowdown: Tucked in the riverfront restaurant Wayward, is a pop-up bar — a Christmas pop-up bar.
+The Lowdown: Tucked inside LoHi’s Avanti is a Christmas pop-up bar.
 It’s called Miracle, and it’s an international phenomenon with more than 50 pop-up bars around the world.
-This is its first year in Denver, and it’s the most Christmas-crazed bar you’ll ever see.
+This is its second year in Denver, and it’s the most Christmas-crazed bar you’ll ever see.
 It’s got a non-stop Christmas music playlist, wrapping paper on the walls, trees with presents underneath, lights, stockings — the works.

 The Brown Palace – Atrium